duesomethingapp/support/index.md

 Your tasks and lists already sync through Apple Reminders.
 Due Something's own extras sync through your iCloud account as well, on every device signed in to the same Apple Account:

-* Flags, Emergent marks, and muted alerts on tasks
+- Flags, Emergent marks, and muted alerts on tasks
-* Custom Snooze settings, snooze history, and location alerts on individual tasks
+- Custom Snooze settings, snooze history, and location alerts on individual tasks
+- Whether a task has an alarm
+- Calendar events a task has written for itself, through Add to Calendar
-* Attachments
+- Attachments
-* List icons, hidden lists, sort order, list order, and manual task order
+- List icons, hidden lists, sort order, list order, and manual task order
-* Recently Deleted, so you can restore a task from any device
+- Recently Deleted, so you can restore a task from any device
-* Saved places for Snooze Location
+- Saved places for Snooze Location
-* Which calendar events you've already imported
+- Which calendar events you've already imported
-* Your Settings, section by section (see the next question)
+- Your Settings, section by section (see the next question)

 It's on automatically when you're signed in to iCloud.
 Changes usually arrive on your other devices within a few seconds while they're awake, or the next time they open.
 Everything is stored in your private iCloud account and end-to-end encrypted — we have no access to it.